segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 {% include content/plan-grid.md name="actions" %}

 [ABsmartly](https://absmartly.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} provides an on-premise, full-stack experimentation platform for engineering and product teams that do continuous experimentation embedded into their development process.
-A/B Smartly's real-time analytics helps engineering and product teams ensure that new features will improve the customer experience without breaking or degrading performance and/or business metrics.
+ABsmartly's real-time analytics help engineering and product teams ensure that new features will improve the customer experience without breaking or degrading performance and/or business metrics.

 This destination is maintained by ABsmartly.
 For any issues with the destination, [contact ABsmartly's Support](mailto:support@absmartly.com).